timlabs/uscode/United States Code/TITLE 46-SHIPPING/Subtitle II-Vessels and Seamen/Part F-Manning of Vessels/CHAPTER 83-MASTERS AND OFFICERS.md

 * (c) The staff department is composed of a medical division and a purser's division.
 The officer in charge of each division is responsible only to the master.
 The senior registered medical doctor is in charge of the medical division.
 The senior registered purser is in charge of the purser's division.

 * (d) The officer in charge of the purser's division of the staff department on an oceangoing passenger vessel licensed to carry more than 100 passengers shall be a registered chief purser.
-When more than 3 persons are employed in the purser's division of that vessel, there also shall be at least one registered senior assistant purser and one registered junior assistant purser.
+When more than 3 individuals are employed in the purser's division of that vessel, there also shall be at least one registered senior assistant purser and one registered junior assistant purser.

 * (e) A person may not employ an individual to serve in, and an individual may not serve in, a grade of staff officer on a vessel, when that staff officer is required by this section to be registered, if the individual does not have a certificate of registry as staff officer in that grade.
 A person (including an individual) violating this subsection is liable to the United States Government for a civil penalty of $100.
 However, if a registered staff officer is not available at the time of sailing, the vessel may sail with an unregistered staff officer or without a staff officer.